Scarlnicolas/scarlnicolas.github.io/README.md

 <ul>
 <li>Is not for financial profit.
 <li>Does not represent a company or organization.
-<li>Is a research on technology of web source code.
+<li>Is for research on technology of web source code.
 </ul>